tjwilson90/turbo-hearts/README.md

 ### `POST /lobby/join`

-Join an existing game and propose charging rules.
-Returns the members of the game.
-The actual charging rules will be selected randomly from the proposed rules of all players once the game has four players.
+Join an existing game, propose charging rules, and optionally declare a preferred seat.
+The actual charging rules will be selected randomly from the proposed rules of all players once the game starts.
+If there are conflicting preferred seats, one player requesting a seat will get the seat and the other players requesting the same seat will be assigned a random seat.

 Request:
 ```json